0xPolygonID/docs/docs/wallet/wallet-sdk/polygonid-sdk/iden3comm/api/get-did-profile-info-list.md

   - profile
 ---

-Get information about a list of DIDs we interacted with.
+Get information about a list of DIDs that connect with a service.

 ```dart